-Lyrically, Quiet Dreams finds Hearing Trees exploring anxiety, depression, and mental illness from a surprisingly optimistic perspective.
+Lyrically, Hnatiuk often explores anxiety, depression, and the ups and downs of life from a surprisingly optimistic perspective.
 “I’m always looking for hope – something uplifting that will make me feel better, and hopefully make other people feel better,” Hnatiuk says.
 “I don’t necessarily want to pick those things apart; I’d rather get to the realization that things are going to be okay.”

 And therein lies what’s so special about Hearing Trees.
 As only a concept, it inspired and healed its creator; now, as a fully realized creative force and sonic identity all its own, it’s poised to do the same for anyone else drawn into its world.

 Hearing Trees calls Winnipeg, Canada home.
 Hearing Trees is Andy Cole, Eric Ducharme, Kyle Kunkel, and Graham Hnatiuk.